Peter Upton's |

 The 1990 Subbuteo World Cup was perhaps the last big "hurrah" for the Waddingtons run Subbuteo Sports Games Ltd. The tournament was heavily promoted, with coverage on Channel 4, and I know it bought some lapsed players back into the game.
 Sadly, it was a short lived success.
 The advance of the games console in the 1990s saw Subbuteo sales trail off.
 Waddingtons withdrew its financial support of the UKSA in 1993, and by the time Hasbro purchased the company in 1995, the whole game was on a downward spiral.

 However, head back to 1990, and we find the UKSA busy raising funds with a list of promotional items.
-These were advertised on the reverse of the standard Waddingtons Subbuteo order form, and also sold through the UKSA club magazine.
+These were advertised on the reverse of the standard Waddingtons Subbuteo order form, and also sold through the UKSA club magazine (called Subbuteo Scene in the 1990s).

 Rather pleasingly, the accessories were given their own reference system, which matches quite nicely to the standard Subbuteo ones.
 This information allows me to add a few extra Subbuteo items to the website - including a watch that had previously been sighted in the community.